fjdurlop/juegoMario/README.md

 XINLEI:

 *Layer[2]: query block(2), ladrillo(3), coins(36)... static sprites*
-- Sonido

-- Monedas o power-ups en los bloques interrogante
-  + sprite del moneda y power-ups
-  + bobbing del bloque
 - powerups moving up from queryblock
-  + destruccion brick
-  + salto de moneda del queryBlock
-  + star bounding
-  + mushroom Super Mario
-  + Colision entre ello
+- supermario does not die, remove animation of dying

 starmario => from minimario or super mario supermario => only from minimario

 minimario => mushroom or star
 supermario => star

-- completar mapa 1.0, no tener tantos bloques animativos, castillo con el flag

-* supermario left jump problem
-*
 - ??:
-  where mario dies? to set mariodie music. same with stomp how to stop "loop=true" music?
-  -animation of star mario ???
+not downkey on supermario when downkey is released
+- collision top to blocks should be more narrow, mario cant pass through jumping to a 1 space block(design bug) when star mode mario kills all enemys by touch

   Paco